Enter to Win $2,500

 Vertical Rise: 1,500 ft.

-Amenities/other activities: Rental and gear shop, snowshoe trails, ski school, three day lodges, RV lot
+Amenities/other activities: Rental and gear shop, ski school, 4 lodges, dining options

 Getting There: Mount Baker Highway